FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Experiments

+Wall-clock speedup over a GPU-accelerated phase-field solver (same NVIDIA A800 GPU) increases with temporal stride: $0.55\times$ at $10\Delta t$, $3.8\times$ at $100\Delta t$, and $17.3\times$ at $1000\Delta t$ (Table~\ref{tab:spinodal} and Figure~\ref{fig:computation_time} in the appendix).
+This progression highlights the practical importance of the CFL-free property: acceleration is achieved simply by enlarging the temporal stride, a strategy unavailable to CFL-constrained surrogates.

-To verify that FluxNet-D operates as a local transport operator, we perform gradient-based effective receptive field (ERF) analysis \citep{luo2016understanding} on flux prediction channels.
-For each output channel corresponding to a specific neighbor direction, we compute the gradient of the channel output with respect to the input field, averaged over sampled locations from the test set.
-Figure~\ref{fig:erf} visualizes ERF patterns for the $10\Delta t$ model.
-Channels corresponding to specific neighbor directions show clear anisotropy aligned with their transport direction, while percentage channels are approximately isotropic.
-Despite increasing theoretical receptive field for larger strides, effective receptive fields remain substantially localized, supporting the physical interpretation of learned local transport.
+To verify that FluxNet-D operates as a local transport operator, we perform gradient-based effective receptive field (ERF) analysis \citep{luo2016understanding}.
+Figure~\ref{fig:erf} shows ERF patterns for the $10\Delta t$ model: directional channels exhibit anisotropy aligned with their transport direction.
+ERF sizes remain substantially smaller than theoretical maxima across all models (Table~\ref{tab:spinodal}), confirming that the network learns genuinely local transport.
+Additional ERF visualizations are in the appendix.